priyansh-dimri/encra/docs/architecture-decisions.md

 - Decision: Added pre hook to delete all messages related to the conversation ID being deleted
 - Reason: Maintains data integrity and removes any condition of unnecessary storage being taken

+### 18-04-2025 — Exact matching username search for privacy

+- Decision: User search will result at most one result with case insensitive exact username match
+- Reason: Respects privacy of users and prevents username harvesting

 ## Client (encra-client)